-- Encourage local initiatives and regional forestry student meetings to improve exchange and communication within each of the IFSA regions (together with IFSA 7) - > Promote IFSA to as many institutions or companies as you can. - Work with other partners to find contacts in the different IFSA regions and to help IFSA to expand its network. - Send your contact information to as many countries and organizations as you can so you can to keep in contact with your region and inform them about IFSA. - Keep in contact with industry stakeholders in the region - Together with fundraising
+- Encourage local initiatives and regional forestry student meetings to improve exchange and communication within each of the IFSA regions (together with IFSA 7) - Develop a tradition of regular monthly online meetings (e.g. Regional Coffee Hours via Google Hangouts) - Promote IFSA to as many institutions or companies as you can. - Work with other partners to find contacts in the different IFSA regions and to help IFSA to expand its network. - Send your contact information to as many countries and organizations as you can so you can to keep in contact with your region and inform them about IFSA. - Keep in contact with industry stakeholders in the region - Together with fundraising